 Allah has conveyed His message through prophets and messengers, individual human beings who were selected by Allah to be examples of how the scriptures were to be understood and implemented.
 Prophets demonstrated practically, for their followers, how they should live in accordance with the law.
+The way of the prophets is the only way to Allah, because it is the way prescribed by Allah Himself.
+Without prophets, people would not know Allah, His attributes, or how to worship Him.

-1 He meant specifically the four caliphs who came after him.
+26 He meant specifically the four caliphs who came after him.

-2 hadith: a statement or action of Prophet Muhammad (bpuh) that was remembered and recorded by his Companions and followers.
+27 hadith: a statement or action of Prophet Muhammad (bpuh) that was remembered and recorded by his Companions and followers.